-Run electric priming pump with primer shut-off valve open, until 22" of Hg is shown on the gage.
-The vacuum should hold for no more than 10" of drop in 5 minutes before satisfactory performance of pump can be expected.
+Run electric priming pump with primer shut-off valve open, until maximum vacuum is shown on the gage.
+The vacuum should hold for several minutes before satisfactory performance of pump can be expected.

 If excessive leakage of air occurs, the source of leaks can be located by shutting off primer motor, with vacuum at its highest point, and listening for the hiss of air.